Lehs/Simple-editor-in-ANS-Forth/README.md

 possible to use the mouse for marking, copying and pasting, which is nice, but else it might be a good thing not all the time fumbling around after the mouse.

-To be done: scrolling using the variable TOPROW, fast cursor movments, load and save files.
+To be done: scrolling using the variable TOPROW, fast cursor movments.

 So far only tested for GForth+Windows.
 Different possibilities for the implementation of EKEY will cause problems for use in all ANS Forth systems.